bbauska/JS-Programs/README.md

   console.log("Welcome to the Shopping List Program!");
   console.log("You can add items, remove items, and view your current shopping list.");
   while (true) {
-    const action = promptf'Enter 'add' to add an item, 'remove' to remove an item, or 'view' to see your shopping list.
+    const action = prompt('Enter 'add' to add an item, 'remove' to remove an item, or 'view' to see your shopping list.
 Type 'exit' to end the program:").toLowerCase();
     if (action === "exit") {
       console.log("Exiting the Shopping List Program.
 Goodbye!");